soundpress/RulesOfNYC/docs/c14/index.rst

 Benefits.
 "Benefits" shall mean real property tax exemption benefits pursuant to Section 421-a of the Real Property Tax Law.

+Benefits Ineligibility Letter.
+“Benefits Ineligibility Letter” shall mean the letter that the Agency issues to the Applicant indicating that such Applicant is ineligible for any real property tax exemption benefits, pursuant to the Act, the new 421-a Act, or the Extended Affordability Act, as applicable.

 Comptroller.
 "Comptroller" shall mean the comptroller of the city of New York or his or her designee.

 Comptroller Schedule.
 "Comptroller Schedule" shall mean the annual Labor Law Section 230 Prevailing Wage Schedules for Building Service Employees that are in effect at the time the relevant Building Service Employee performs the work and that are published at www.comptroller.nyc.gov/prevailingwage.

 Construction Benefits.
 "Construction Benefits" shall mean Benefits for the period before issuance of either a permanent certificate of occupancy for the entire building or a temporary certificate of occupancy for all of the residential areas contained therein.

 Extended Affordability Act.
 “Extended Affordability Act” shall mean paragraph (g) of Subdivision 17 of Section 421-a of the Real Property Tax Law.

 Final Certificate of Eligibility.
-"Final Certificate of Eligibility" shall mean either (a) the document issued by the Agency in accordance with 28 RCNY Chapter 6 that provides for Post-Construction Benefits, or (b) the document issued by the Agency in accordance with 28 RCNY Chapter 51 that provides for Affordable New York Housing Program Benefits.
+"Final Certificate of Eligibility" shall mean either (a) the document issued by the Agency in accordance with 28 RCNY Chapter 6 that provides for Post-Construction Benefits, (b) the document issued by the Agency in accordance with 28 RCNY Chapter 49 which provides the Extended Benefit; or (c) the document issued by the Agency in accordance with 28 RCNY Chapter 51 that provides for Affordable New York Housing Program Benefits.

 Minimum Average Hourly Wage Act.
 “Minimum Average Hourly Wage Act” shall mean subdivision 16(c) of Section 421-a of the Real Property Tax Law.